nmshd/documentation/_docs_operate/connector-cli-operations.md

 # End automatic generation
 ---

-Learn how to set up the command-line interface (CLI) of the Connector and how to perform operations with it.
+The following guide provides step-by-step instructions for configuring the command-line interface (CLI) of the Connector and performing essential operations using it.

-## Connector CLI Setup
+## Setup

 ### Setup with Docker Compose

-## Connector CLI Operations
+## Operations

 ### Start Command